whoamaiii/toner/replit.md

 ## Overview

 This is a full-stack web application built with React and TypeScript on the frontend and Express.js on the backend.
-The application appears to be designed as an AI-powered chat interface, specifically styled as "SuperGrok" with a dark theme and modern UI components.
+The application is designed as an AI-powered product assistant for tonerweb.no, styled as "TonerWeb AI" with a dark theme and modern UI components.
 The project uses a monorepo structure with shared schemas and TypeScript configurations.

 ## System Architecture